 Why do timber frame pavilions cost more than standard wood or vinyl pavilions?

-The sheer amount of wood required for a timber frame construction makes it much more expensive than it’s wood or vinyl counterparts.
-Also, the mortise and tenon style of building requires a much higher level of engineering and expertise to complete.
-These factors combine to make a timber frame pavilion cost much more than standard wood or vinyl.
+The sheer amount of wood required for a timber frame construction makes it more expensive than its wood or vinyl counterparts.
+Also, the mortise and tenon style of building requires a higher level of engineering and expertise to complete.
+These factors combine to make a timber frame pavilion cost more than a standard wood or vinyl pavilion.

 Can I place a pergola or pavilion on bare ground?

 To place a pergola/pavilion on bare ground, you should first install concrete piers that mound just a bit above the surface of the ground.